 The exhibition brings together works by Luciano Maia (PA) and Rafael Paiva (CE), who explore the themes of migration and Brazilian culture through the folkloric narrative of the Boto.
 The paintings and photographs portray the artists’ memories and experiences after they moved to São Paulo, mixing the mythology of the pink dolphin with everyday practices from their regions of origin.

-🗓️ From 15/03 to 18/05
+🗓️ Until 18/05

 📍 Ruth Cardoso Youth Cultural Center

-“EVERYTHING CAN (get lost)” – Tadeu Jungle
+“EVERYTHING CAN (be lost)” – Tadeu Jungle

 This exhibition is a retrospective and forward-looking look at the work of Tadeu Jungle, a multi-artist with 45 years of experience and a pioneer of video art in Brazil.
 The show brings together original pieces from the 1980s, videos and new creations that explore various techniques and media, such as tapestry, marble and even unusual objects like banners and papier-mâché sculptures.